 Simplification – In an attempt to include all potential functionality, most stand-alone sub-systems are made overly confusing and difficult to use and mix in buttons and features that are only necessary for the initial installation.
 A good home automation system will strip away superfluous buttons, feedback and modes and also combine multiple step procedures into a single button press.

-Accessibility – A home automation system allows the user to control every aspect of their house from the comfort of their own bedroom or half way around the world.
+Accessibility – A home automation system allows the user to control every aspect of their house from the comfort of their own bedroom or from half way around the world.

 Anticipation – A system can’t truly be considered an Automation system unless it adds a degree of artificial intelligence to the entire system.
-Some simple examples of an AI home include using the feedback on the alarm system (armed away vs. disarmed) to turn on and off the lighting, air conditioning and entertainment systems, as this is often the best indicator of whether someone is in the home or away.
+Some simple examples of an AI home include using the feedback on the alarm system (armed away vs. disarmed) to turn on and off the lighting, air conditioning and entertainment systems, as this feedback is often the best indicator of whether someone is in the home or away.

 Reliability – Here the goal is simple: every system, device, and user interface must work all the time and every time.